-Let's Build Garden City! is a diverse service learning platform from including resources and educational ties spanning many community organizations.
+Let's Build Garden City! is a diverse service learning platform including resources and educational ties spanning many community organizations.
 We have work experience in corporate and nonprofit spheres as well as grassroots movements; collectively we have our mitts in fields including most facets of the art world, education, and agriculture.

-Why have we contacted schools for our produce instead of planting directly in the soil?
+Why have we focused on schools for our produce instead of planting directly in the soil?
 Most of CPS consists of black and brown students.
 The high school Service Learning environment will keep our future produce protected from outside contamination thanks to the power of education.
 If we reach our goal, this will all be possible.

 What do we want to create?